Get a free quote 877-850-1231

 Hook and Chain Towing

 This method uses a hook or series of chains that are attached to a vehicle’s chassis.
 Front-wheel drive vehicles are towed by their front end.
 Read-wheel drive cars are towed from the back.
+If your car needs to be towed, you must pick a towing method best suited for your situation and vehicle before you have it towed.

 Dolly Towing

 The most significant advantage of dolly towing is that small vehicles can be towed without needing a full-sized tow truck.
-You’llRV owners often use a towing dolly to pull a small car behind their rig.

-Check Your Car Before You Tow
+Check and Secure Your Car Before Towing

 Before towing begins, it’s essential to check your vehicle for any existing mechanical or cosmetic issues.
 Ensure your car is in neutral and the parking brake is disengaged.
 Checking these basics ensures your vehicle is ready to move without further damage.